 When implementing a producer, you might find it helpful to call some of the methods in the org.apache.camel.util.ExchangeHelper utility class.
-For full details of the ExchangeHelper class, see The ExchangeHelper Class on page 37.
+For full details of the ExchangeHelper Class, see The ExchangeHelper Class.

 Implementing the Producer Interface

 Alternative ways of implementing a producer